 When you’re a DIY newbie like me, the challenge isn’t just to figure out the style and design of a kitchen remodel.
 A challenge also exists for figuring out what to do first, second, third, and last so as not to screw up any previous steps.

 For our big powder room remodel, I had help, so I wasn’t too concerned.
-I had someone leading the way, so now I know what to do when we remodel the master and guest bathrooms.
+I had someone leading the way, so now I know what to do when we remodel the primary and guest bathrooms.

 But the kitchen is not the powder room, and I’m not just painting the walls and replacing the sink.
 We’re talking countertops, backsplashes, painting cabinetry, even more plumbing, lighting, appliances, flooring… the list goes on.